system76/docs/_articles/wireless.md

 - Settings at both ends of the connection
 - The local environment

-# Basic troubleshooting
+# Basic Troubleshooting

 If you’re having problems, try these steps first:

 - Try unplugging your wireless router or modem and then plug it back in.
 - You can also try turning the wireless Internet card in your laptop off by pressing <kbd>Fn</kbd>+<kbd>F11</kbd>, waiting a minute, then pressing it again to turn it back on.
-- Try rebooting the computer or restarting network manager.
+- Try rebooting the computer.

 If that doesn't solve the problem, you can check the router: